Schneegans/Gnome-Pie/README.md

 Gnome-Pie
 ======

-Feel free to visit its **homepage** at http://simmesimme.github.io/gnome-pie.html
+⚠️ _At this point, I will only provide very basic support for Gnome-Pie.
+If you are on a GNOME Shell based distro, you may want to try my successor project, [**Fly-Pie**](https://github.com/Schneegans/Fly-Pie).
+You can read some [background information here](http://schneegans.github.io/news/2020/08/13/flypie)._

 **Gnome-Pie** is a circular application launcher for Linux.
 It is made of several pies, each consisting of multiple slices.
 The user presses a key stroke which opens the desired pie.
 By activating one of its slices, applications may be launched, key presses may be simulated or files can be opened.

+Feel free to visit its **homepage** at http://simmesimme.github.io/gnome-pie.html

 ## Installing from a PPA!